 Chittamma’s death and the coincided death of the pumpkin still remain as a mystery to me.

 Death of Trees

 These incidents may be amazing and unbelievable one to many of you.
 But there is no doubt some mystery behind the death of these plants and trees.
+And without doubt, we can come to a conclusion that trees are an integral part of human life!
+Let us not allow them to die!
+Let us preserve them!

-This type of strange reactions of plants and trees need a little rethinking.
-May be they are also capable of sorrow and happiness.
-Sometimes science may not recognize this as facts.
 There are many references in literature that plants too have feelings.
 But this is not convincing as poets and writers have a world of their own, where birds and animals’ talk and smile etc.

-At the same time it is more difficult to arrive at a scientific conclusion if our observations are added with emotions and presumptions are drawn with a biased mind.
+At the same time, it is more difficult to arrive at a scientific conclusion if our observations are added with emotions and presumptions are drawn with a biased mind.